Paymentshield/tech-blog/_posts/2019-11-01-from-the-perspective-of-a-noob.md

 Right now I'm at the beginning of my journey into the wonderful world of programming, and quite frankly sometimes it feels like I'm learning an alien language.
 It looks a bit like it too, but it sure is fascinating.
 Even though the syntax can be overwhelming, the thought process behind it all feels… right.

+Hi, I’m Toria, Content Marketing Executive here at Paymentshield.
+Marketers and Developers seem to me sometimes to be on the opposite end of the same cog, but it’s surprising how much the thinking behind everything has in common.

 When I first considered learning to code, I had the classic misconception that the most important thing would be to learn how to write riddles to make cool things happen.
 And whilst that's most definitely a major part of it, it's actually far more important to think the right way.

 That's right, it's all about logical thinking.
 Now you, reader, might already know that.
 But when I first realised it, it was like a lightbulb went off and I could see past the shadows.
 Of course I don't know much about how to code yet, but you know what I can do?
 Solve puzzles, riddles, brain teasers.
 Those things are fun.
 They're also important.